 The managing partners and the rest of the executive committee did not keep quiet about what the firm was facing, but they also didn’t share every painful detail of the situation.
 They gave a high-level overview of what was so and then gave their employees specific goals to have their attention on that, if met, would have a profound impact on the success of the firm.

 These were not easy conversations.
 It was hard for the employees to hear that their jobs might be in peril, but it was better than no news at all.
-Everyone understanding what the situation was and that they could do something to change it created a sense of partnership and empowered the firm to action.
+Everyone understands what the situation was and that they could do something to change it created a sense of partnership and empowered the firm to action.